eitansuez/mcp-workshop/docs/index.md

 1. Deploy MCP servers to Kubernetes.
 2. Build an agent (with kagent) that utilizes the tools exposed by the MCP server.
 3. See the tool server work in an end-to-end scenario with an agent.

+!!! note

+    The second part of this workshop is not yet developed.